adct-the-experimenter/light-affected-tone-pedal/README.md

 Read License.txt for details.

+##Important Note
+Do not place the light dependent resistor or LED(light-emitting diode) on the board.
+Instead place the components in a separate board and and connect the leads/terminals to the pcb.

 ## Warning

 Do not mass produce and sell this pedal without FCC compliance in the United States of America.